 EV Electric Vehicle Classification: Hydrogen Fuel Cell Electric Vehicle

-Hydrogen fuel cell electric vehicles use electric vehicles as power sources, also known as Fuel cell electric vehicles (FCEV).
-Hydrogen fuel cells use hydrogen or hydrogen-containing substances and oxygen in the air to generate electricity and then use the electricity to drive an electric motor to drive a vehicle.
-The threshold for the popularization of fuel cells lies in the storage and replenishment of hydrogen, and the production of hydrogen also requires energy consumption and carbon emissions.
+Hydrogen fuel cell electric vehicles, also known as Fuel Cell Electric Vehicles, (FCEV) use electric motors as power sources.
+Hydrogen fuel cells use hydrogen or hydrogen-containing substances and oxygen in the air to generate electricity which drives an electric motor to power the vehicle.
+The threshold for the popularization of fuel cells lies in the storage and replenishment of hydrogen.
+The production of hydrogen also requires energy consumption and creates carbon emissions.

 Ultimate Green Car-Pure Electric Car

 Pure electric vehicles have the advantages of zero fuel consumption, zero pollution, low noise, etc., and are regarded as a means of transportation in the post-oil era.
-However, battery technology including volume reduction, capacity maximization, fast charging technology, etc. still needs more critical breakthroughs.
-Otherwise, they will always be stuck on the barriers of excessive weight and volume, endurance and energy replenishment speed, and technological breakthroughs are needed to achieve popularization.
+However, battery technology, including volume reduction, capacity maximization, and fast charging technology etc. still need more critical breakthroughs.
+Otherwise, they will always be limited by the barriers of excessive weight and volume, and low endurance.
+Energy replenishment speed, and technological breakthroughs will be needed to achieve popularization.

-Hybrid electric vehicles have become an international trend, and China's electric vehicle development advantages will also be diversified
+Hybrid electric vehicles have become an international trend, and China's electric vehicle development advantages are also diversified.

 The hybrid power market is currently divided into two major mainstreams, namely, the European-based Mild/Micro Hybrid, and the Japanese car manufacturer-based Strong Hybrid.
-In terms of the development of various countries, the main driving force of the hybrid power market still comes from the stricter emission regulations year by year.
-Regarding the 48V micro-hybrid system, Europe is expected to fully implement the strict limit on carbon dioxide emissions not to exceed 95g/km from 2020 to 2021, especially for medium-sized mainstream cars with more sales.
+In terms of the development of various countries, the main driving force of the hybrid power market still comes from the stricter emission regulations coming out year by year.
+Regarding the 48V micro-hybrid system, Europe is expected to fully implement the strict limit on carbon dioxide emissions to not exceed 95g/km from 2020 to 2021.
+This will especially affect the market for medium-sized mainstream cars which has a larger market share.

-Due to the slow introduction of gasoline-electric hybrid power systems in Europe, when patents and cost are not advantageous, gasoline vehicles are selected as the main structure, combined with less modified micro-hybrid/light-hybrid forms to achieve the most basic Emission standard requirements, and effectively control the cost of power system changes.
-At present, the gasoline-electric hybrid power system has been gradually extended to mainstream models.
+The introduction of gasoline-electric hybrid power systems in Europe was slow, as patents and cost were not advantageous.
+Gasoline vehicles, as well as less modified micro-hybrid/light-hybrid vehicles, that could meet the most basic emission standard requirements, and effectively control cost were the main vehicles manufactured.
+At present, the use of gasoline-electric hybrid power systems has been gradually extended to mainstream models.

 As for Japan, it is mainly based on full hybrid power.
-Japan will form a market dominated by strong hybrids and even plug-in hybrid electric vehicles (PHEVs).
-The main reason is that the development investment is relatively early so that the overall vehicle cost can be maintained at a mid-range price.
-In addition, with the decline in battery prices, Japanese automakers have gradually switched from nickel-metal hydride batteries to lithium batteries.
-Coupled with the improvement of the charging environment, they have recently actively directed some strong hybrid power to plug-in hybrid systems.
+Japan will form a market dominated mainly by hybrids and even plug-in hybrid electric vehicles (PHEVs).
+The main reason is that development is relatively early, so the overall investment in R&D is low to maintain vehicle cost at a mid-range price.
+With the decline in battery prices, Japanese automakers have also gradually switched from nickel-metal hydride batteries to lithium batteries.
+With the improvement of the charging environment, they have recently actively switched from mainly hybrid power to plug-in hybrid systems.

 The overall battery consumption of hybrid electric vehicles has grown by nearly 50%, and car manufacturers will give priority to lithium batteries

 In terms of a battery system, although some car manufacturers have developed 12V or 48V micro-hybrid systems, the 48V design can support mild hybrid power.
-The overall battery design will still retain the 12V battery and will only switch when the load is heavy.
-Into 48V to drive, such as air-conditioning compressors.
+The overall battery design will still retain the 12V battery and will only switch when the load is heavy, such as into 48V to drive air-conditioning compressors.
 For hybrid vehicles with a voltage system above 12V, lead-acid batteries and lithium batteries can be selected.
 Lead-acid batteries have a low cost but take up a relatively high space.
 In order to achieve a lightweight design, most car manufacturers will give priority to lithium batteries for systems with voltages above 12V.
 Driven by the continued growth of petrol-electric hybrid vehicles above 12V, the overall battery consumption of petrol-electric hybrid vehicles (lithium and nickel-metal hydride batteries, excluding 12V lead-acid) in 2019 increased by 49% compared with last year.